Implementing Eventual Consistency in Partitioned PostgreSQL

 CREATE PUBLICATION part_sync FOR TABLE orders_2024_q1, orders_2024_q2;

--- Subscriber: Initialize without blocking writes
+-- Subscriber: initialize without blocking writes

 CREATE SUBSCRIPTION part_sync_sub

-CONNECTION 'host=replica dbname=analytics user=replicator password=***'
+CONNECTION 'host=replica.internal dbname=analytics user=replicator password=***'

 PUBLICATION part_sync